Updated:

 Problem Statement

-The 2008 global economic recession clearly demonstrated the significance of large corporation in a given economy.
+The 2008 global economic recession clearly demonstrated the significance of large corporations in a given economy.
 When large firms started suffering financial losses or stagnation, some of them considered laying-off employees while others such as the Lehman Brothers were forced out of the market (Panda, Chaudhury, & Das, 2014).
 The economy of many countries suffered, as many firms were unable to pay their taxes while others had to rely on government’s financial support to remain operational.

 Unemployment and underemployment in many developed countries increased to unprecedented rates (Ahmed & Rab, 2014).
 It was a clear indication that governments could no longer afford to let firms operate without proper guidelines that can protect interests of different stakeholders.
 It emerged that these firms needed to be protected from management principles that may have negative impact on investors and other stakeholders.

-Organisation for Economic Cooperation and development (OECD) was the first intergovernmental entity to set regulatory principles meant to define principles of corporate governance that a firm should embrace.
+Organisation for Economic Cooperation and Development (OECD) was the first intergovernmental entity to set regulatory principles meant to define principles of corporate governance that a firm should embrace.
 China Securities Regulatory Commission (CSRC) and State Economic and Trade Commission also set regulations that Chinese firms had to observe in their operations as a way of protecting large corporations (Kamila & Bhattacharjee, 2014).

 The decision to have government directly involved in the corporate governance of large companies is an indication of the desire to protect different stakeholders.
 However, meeting the interest of all stakeholders may not be the same as enhancing a firm’s performance in the market.
 A company may make good profits in the market, but if the income is not reinvested to help the firm expand, then its sustainability may be in question.
 As such, it is necessary to investigate the effect that corporate governance has on the performance of a given company.
 This investigation will have practical benefits to the corporate managers by defining what they need to do to achieve organisational goals and objectives.